emc-mongoose/mongoose-storage-driver-pravega/README.md

 The last parameter is needed to make writing slower than reading, as it is not always the case.
 While using e2e latency mode the maximum throughput is not the main point of interest, so this behaviour can be allowed.

-2. Start the tail read from the same topic:
+2. Start the e2eMode reading from the same stream:

 ```  docker run \
       --network host \